Minimax Distribution Estimation in Wasserstein Distance

 The Wasserstein metric is an important measure of distance between probability distributions, based on the cost of transforming either distribution into the other through mass transport, under a base metric on the sample space.
-Originating in the optimal transport literature,\footnote{The Wasserstein metric has been variously attributed to Monge, Kantorovich, Rubinstein, Gini, Mallows, and others; see Chapter 3 of \citep{villani2008optimalTransport} for detailed history.} the Wasserstein metric has, owing to its intuitive and general nature, been utilized in such diverse areas as probability theory and statistics, economics, image processing, text mining, robust optimization, and physics~\citep{villani2008optimalTransport,fournier2015rate,esfahani2015robustOptimization,gao2016distributionallyRobust}.
+Due in part to its intuitive and general nature, the Wasserstein metric has been (re-)discovered many times, and is hence variously attributed to Monge, Kantorovich, Rubinstein, Gini, Mallows, and others; see, for example, Chapter 3 of \citep{villani2008optimalTransport} for a detailed history.
+Despite its origins in optimal transport, today it is utilized in such diverse areas as probability theory, statistics, economics, image processing, text mining, robust optimization, and physics~\citep{villani2008optimalTransport,fournier2015rate,esfahani2015robustOptimization,gao2016distributionallyRobust};

-In the analysis of image data, the Wasserstein metric has been used for various tasks such as texture classification and face recognition~\citep{sandler2011NMFImageAnalysis}, reflectance interpolation, color transfer, and geometry processing~\citep{solomon2015imageOptimalTrans}, image retrieval~\citep{rubner2000imageRetrieval}, and image segmentation~\citep{ni2009imageSegmentation}, and, in the analysis of text data, for tasks such as document classification~\citep{kusner2015documentDistances} and machine translation~\citep{zhang2016machineTranslation}.

-In contrast to a number of other popular notions of dissimilarity between probability distributions, such as $\L_p$ distances or Kullback-Leibler and other $f$-divergences~\citep{morimoto1963divergences,csiszar1964divergences,ali1966divergences}, which require distributions to be absolutely continuous with respect to each other or to a base measure, Wasserstein distance is well-defined between \emph{any} pair of probability distributions over a sample space equipped with a metric.\footnote{Hence, we use ``distribution estimation'' in this paper, rather than the more common ``density estimation''.} As a particularly important consequence, Wasserstein distances between discrete (e.g., empirical) distributions and continuous distributions are well-defined, finite, and informative (e.g., can decay to $0$ as the distributions become more similar).
+In contrast to many other popular notions of dissimilarity between probability distributions, such as $\L_p$ distances or Kullback-Leibler and other $f$-divergences~\citep{morimoto1963divergences,csiszar1964divergences,ali1966divergences}, which require distributions to be absolutely continuous with respect to each other or to a base measure, Wasserstein distance can be well-defined between \emph{any} pair of probability distributions over a sample space equipped with a metric.
+As a particularly important consequence, Wasserstein distances between discrete (e.g., empirical) distributions and continuous distributions are well-defined, finite, and informative (e.g., decay smoothly to $0$ as the distributions become more similar).